arcseldon/arcseldon.github.io/about.md

 Hi, my name is Richard Seldon.
 My primary competency is enabling companies to mitigate risk, reduce costs and realise their business goals.
-I am passionate about technology, and love the work I do which frequently involves solving challenging business and technical problems.
-Put an emphasis on project work which includes:
+I am passionate about technology, and love the work I do.
+Put an emphasis on consulting work which requires:

 * Application Delivery
 * Legacy Project Rescue